dmkamath/spring-boot-admin-project/README.md

 How to run in IntelliJ
 =======================

 1. First, clone this repo to local.
-Example c:\gitrepos\spring-boot-admin-workspace
+Example c:\gitrepos\spring-boot-admin-project
-1. rm -rf c:\gitrepos\spring-boot-admin-workspace\.idea (i should not have checked this in, delete it for now)
+1. rm -rf c:\gitrepos\spring-boot-admin-project\.idea (i should not have checked this in, delete it for now)
-1. In IntelliJ create a new empty project with path c:\gitrepos\spring-boot-admin-workspace
+1. In IntelliJ create a new empty project with path c:\gitrepos\spring-boot-admin-project
 1. Next setup Project SDK to JDK 11.
    1. Intellij -> File -> Project Structure -> Project -> Project SDK = JDK 11
-1. Then add spring-boot-admin app (in c:\gitrepos\spring-boot-admin-workspace) as a module.
+1. Then add spring-boot-admin app (in c:\gitrepos\spring-boot-admin-project) as a module.
-   1. Make sure you import the module as maven.
-It is best to select pom.xml in spring-boot-admin.
+   1. Make sure you import the module as gradele.
+It is best to select directory spring-boot-admin.
 Here are the specific steps.
    1. Intellij -> File -> Project Structure -> Modules
       1. Add module (click +)
-      1. Import Module
+      1. Import Module (as gradle)
-      1. navigate to c:\gitrepos\spring-boot-admin-workspace\spring-boot-admin\pom.xml
+      1. navigate to c:\gitrepos\spring-boot-admin-project\spring-boot-admin
       1. click OK
-1. Then add my-app (in c:\gitrepos\spring-boot-admin-workspace) as a module.
+1. Then add my-app (in c:\gitrepos\spring-boot-admin-project) as a module.
    1. Intellij -> File -> Project Structure -> Modules
       1. Add module (click +)
-      1. Import Module
+      1. Import Module (as gradle)
-      1. navigate to c:\gitrepos\spring-boot-admin-workspace\my-app\pom.xml
+      1. navigate to c:\gitrepos\spring-boot-admin-project\my-app
       1. click OK

 if all goes well, both apps should build properly